What’s going on with the energy market?

-The government has announced (21 Sept) a new scheme that will see energy prices for non-domestic energy customers such as businesses, SME, charities and public sector organisations cut.
+The government announced (21 Sept) a new scheme that will see energy prices for non-domestic energy customers such as businesses, SME, charities and public sector organisations cut.
 The Energy Bill Relief Scheme (EBRS) will offer discounts for all firms for six months from 1 October.
-The government’s Energy Bill Relief Scheme will provide a discount on wholesale gas and electricity prices for all non-domestic customers whose current gas and electricity bills have been significantly inflated in light of global energy prices.
-This support will be equivalent to the Energy Price Guarantee put in place for households.
+The government’s Energy Bill Relief Scheme will provide a discount on wholesale gas and electricity prices for all non-domestic customers.

 On 26 July 2022 the government's Business, Energy and Industrial Strategy Committee published a report calling on the government to update its energy bills support to help the most exposed households and consider introducing a social tariff.